hyndex/node-ocpi/README.md

 // More routes and logic...

 app.listen(3000, () => {
-  console.log('Server is running on port 3000');
+  console.log('Server running on port 3000');
 });
 ```

-In this example, the `node-ocpi` library is used to validate incoming data for a new charging location.

 ## Contributing

-Contributions to `node-ocpi` are always welcome.
+We welcome contributions to `node-ocpi`.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature.